onestardao/onestardao/README.md

 * ⭐️ **[Evidence Timeline](https://github.com/onestardao/WFGY/blob/main/EVIDENCE_TIMELINE.md)** : historical timeline of how WFGY became public, usable, and externally legible.

 Most current public references point first to the **WFGY ProblemMap / 16-problem failure checklist** line.
 A smaller but growing set also uses **WFGY 3.0** as a long-horizon, TXT-based reasoning and evaluation surface.
+WFGY 5.0 Polaris Protocol is now becoming the new flagship public route through staged release.

 This does not mean every project uses the full WFGY ecosystem.
 In many cases, WFGY appears first as a practical diagnostic layer for RAG and agent pipelines.